 Are Some Cavities Too Big for a Dental Filling?

 Most cavities can be treated with a dental filling.
 If your dentist notices a cavity, he or she will clean out the cavity and remove the infection.
 Then, your dentist will use a compound, like metal, resin, or dental porcelain, to fill the cavity and restore the integrity of your tooth.
 Are there some cavities that can’t be repaired with a dental filling?
 Yes, some cavities become so severe that a dental filling alone can’t repair the damage.
 You can even lose the tooth if the infection is severe enough.
 Your dentist will often recommend a dental crown to protect your tooth after a serious cavity.
 The crown fits over your vulnerable tooth and protects it from future damage.

 Address Your Cavities at Stubbs Family Dentistry

 Cavities are the most common oral health issue that you will face.
 Treating them right away reduces the amount and cost of treatment that you need.
 Schedule an appointment at Stubbs Family Dentistry to have your teeth cleaned and examined.
-If Dr. Flynn finds a cavity, he can fix the problem with a tooth-colored filling or crown.
+If Dr. Stubbs finds a cavity, he can fix the problem with a tooth-colored filling or crown.
 Make your dental appointment at Stubbs Family Dentistry by contacting the West Allis, WI office at 414-541-8250.